killiansmyth17/Blackjack/README.md

 An exercise on OOD principles for personal Java practice

 ## Complete:
+- Created base class for a "stack" of cards named CardList with getters/setters, operations for drawing/removing cards, etc.
 - Created Card class that uses enums for Rank and Suit.
 Each Rank contains a label/value pair (e.g. "Queen", 12)
-- Created Deck class with operations for shuffling, drawing, getters/setters, etc
+- Created Deck class that extends CardList with extra operation for shuffling.
+All cards are "spawned" from Deck constructors to be later distributed.
+- Created Hand class that extends CardList
 - Created Blackjack class, currently being used to test classes

 ## To-do:
-- Create interface/parent class (need decide on this after research) for a "stack" of cards
-- Create Hand class with similar operations to Deck, main difference being the constructor
 - Create Blackjack game itself in Blackjack class